 - Time to Visit: 30 minutes

-- Cost: 68.24 AED ($18.58 USD)
+- Cost (at the time of our visit): 68.24 AED ($18.58 USD)

-A Broad Recommendation: If you plan to do a Burj Lake boat ride, be sure to book your tickets in advance and arrive at the meeting point between 15 – 30 minutes early, so you don’t lose your time slot.
+A Broad Recommendation: If you plan to do a Burj Lake boat ride, be sure to book your tickets in advance and arrive at the meeting point between 15 to 30 minutes early, so you don’t lose your time slot.

 Dubai Desert Excursion

-No visit to Dubai is complete without a Dubai Desert excursion!
 We did the Dubai: Red Dunes ATV, Sandsurf, Camels, Stargazing and 5* BBQ at Al Khayma Camp excursion and had an awesome time.

 During the excursion, we traveled to the Lahbab desert, which is known for its red-orange dunes, and got to: